Zhuinden/MortarFlowInitialDemo/README.md

 v0.6 - What is done:

 - Added `getScopeName()` method to `BasePath` (and the necessary changes to `MortarContextFactory`). to allow multiple instances of the same Path with different parameters.

+v0.7 - What is done:

+- Changed `GsonParceler` to `ParcelableParceler` because GsonParceler actually doesn't work.
+- Fixed a bug regarding `flowSupport.onSaveInstanceState()` not being called, and history not being preserved through process death.
+- Changed Paths to Parcelable.
+- Paths now save the presenter state into bundle for process death.

 WHAT TO DO NEXT: